isomerpages/govtech-gobusiness/_govtassist/3a-grants.md

 #### **3. Market Readiness Assistance (MRA) Grant**

-Small and medium enterprises (SMEs) will receive an international boost with the Market Readiness Assistance (MRA) grant to help take your business overseas.

 |Scheme Name|Description|Details|
 |:---|:---|:---|
 |Market Readiness Assistance (MRA) Grant|Small and medium enterprises (SMEs) will receive an international boost with the Market Readiness Assistance (MRA) grant to help take your business overseas.|<a target="_blank" href="https://go.gov.sg/mra">More Info</a>|